bilboderbyshire/school-report-writer/README.md

 An easy and user friendly way for a teacher to generate school reports for a class.

-Project uses CutomTKinter for the UI and a database to keep track of previous report templates
+Project uses CutomTKinter for the UI and a pocketbase database to keep track of users, reports and report templates.
+This allows you to access your data from any device this is installed on.